 The only way to acquire this hugely valuable qualitative data is to extract it directly from your employees via regular staff intranet questionnaires or surveys.

-This is critical to the long-term and ongoing success of your intranet.
+This is critical to the long-term and ongoing success of your employee intranet.

 Many organisations make the mistake of viewing the company intranet as a one-and-done project that ends as soon as it’s launched.
 However, companies that have the most success with their intranet have processes in place for review and development to constantly evaluate intranet performance.